← Back to Resources

 Every dimension, note, and requirement on the engineering drawing must appear in your FAIR with a recorded measurement.
 Using "accept" or "OK" without actual measurement data is unacceptable.

 This includes dimensions embedded in specifications for commercial off-the-shelf (COTS) hardware.
-If your assembly drawing calls out a connector per MIL-DTL-38999, the hole dimensions specified in that standard must be measured and documented even though they don't appear on your drawing.
+If your assembly drawing calls out a connector per MIL-DTL-38999, the hole dimensions specified in that standard must be measured and documented even though they do not appear on your drawing.

 • Using processors not on the customer's approved supplier list